Tilda Cobham-Hervey: Career

 After tagging along to an open audition with friends, Cobham-Hervey won the lead role of Billie in Closer Productions' feature film 52 Tuesdays, which was filmed on one day each week between August 2011 and August 2012.
-After 52 Tuesdays screened at the Sundance Film Festival, Cobham-Hervey was signed by Creative Artists Agency (CAA), a major talent agency in the United States, and by United Management in Australia.
+After 52 Tuesdays screened at the Sundance Film Festival, she was signed by Creative Artists Agency (CAA), a major talent agency in the United States, and by United Management in Australia.

 In 2012, Cobham-Hervey played the supporting role in Projector Films' feature One Eyed Girl.
 In 2013 she created and performed the front-of-house entertainment at the Adelaide Festival club, Barrio, and in 2014, starred in the "Find Wonderful" television commercial for the re-launch of the Myer brand, filmed in New Zealand over three days.

 In 2016, Cobham-Hervey appeared in her first play as Rosie Price in Things I Know To be True, which was written by Andrew Bovell for a co-production between State Theatre Company of South Australia and UK's Frantic Assembly.

-Cobham-Hervey played the role of Kitty in the six-part TV series Fucking Adelaide, which premiered at the Adelaide Film Festival in October 2017 and screened on ABC national television as well as iview from 2018 (still available as of April 2019).
+She played the role of Kitty in the six-part TV series Fucking Adelaide, directed by Sophie Hyde, which premiered at the Adelaide Film Festival in October 2017 and screened on ABC national television as well as iview from 2018.

 Cobham-Hervey's directorial debut, a short film commissioned by the ABC and Screen Australia as part of the ABC ME Girls Initiative, premiered simultaneously at the 2017 Adelaide Film Festival and on ABC ME on 11 October 2017, the UN's International Day of the Girl.
 Made by Sophie Hyde's Closer Productions in Adelaide, A Field Guide to Being a 12-Year-Old Girl was awarded the Crystal Bear for Best Short Film by the Youth Jury of the 68th Berlin International Film Festival's Generation KPlus Section in February 2018.
-It is available on ABC iview until June 2019.

-She played the role of Nanny Sally in the major film Hotel Mumbai, released in 2019.
+In 2019 Cobham-Hervey played the role of Nanny Sally in the major film Hotel Mumbai.